Wyaralong Dam: Conception

 The site was identified in a 1990 study, Water Supply Sources in South-East Queensland, as a future source of water supply for the South East Queensland region.
 In this report, the site of Wyaralong Dam was ranked 13th out of 15 studied possible dam locations in the region.
 A location on the Albert River at Glendower, also near Beaudesert, was the preferred location and the government subsequently bought back all the land required for the Glendower Dam.
-A new dam was not expected to be required until 2060 or later and Glendower Dam remained the preferred dam site, the land already fully government owned.
-Properties previously acquired by the government are progressively being sold to private buyers.
+A new dam was not expected to be required until 2060 or later and Glendower Dam remained the preferred dam site, the land already government–owned.
+Properties previously acquired by the government were progressively sold to private buyers.

-In October 2005, in advance of the state election, the Queensland government announced Wyaralong Dam as the new preferred option, even after recent studies into possible dam locations found a location upstream on the Logan River to be a more reliable option.
-After a series of studies, a Senate Inquiry and much contested information, Federal Environment Minister Peter Garrett granted approval for the Wyaralong Dam in November 2008.
+In October 2005, in advance of the state election, the Queensland Government announced Wyaralong Dam as the new preferred option, even after recent studies into possible dam locations found a location upstream on the Logan River to be a more reliable option.
+After a series of studies, a Senate Inquiry and much–contested information, in November 2008 the Federal Environment Minister, Peter Garrett, granted approval for the Wyaralong Dam.

 The dam is a storage and regulation facility.
 It does not discharge directly into the piped reticulation network, but rather discharges back into the natural drainage network of creeks and brooks.
 Water released from the dam flows downstream along Teviot Brook to Cedar Grove Weir, where it is diverted for treatment and use in the piped network.